Exemptions and Extensions

 Motorists may be eligible for an extension if there is a legitimate need for additional time to meet the testing requirements.
 An extension only postpones the testing requirements.
 A vehicle that receives an extension MUST be tested prior to registration renewal the following year.
 An Ohio E-Check Exemption/Extension Application must be completed and either taken to or mailed to the Ohio EPA E-Check field office, mailed to Ohio EPA E-Check, P.O.
 Box 1049, Columbus, Ohio 43216-1049, or taken to one of the 23 full-service testing stations.

-Motorists attempting to make major repairs to a vehicle at the time of initial registration or registration renewal may apply for a four-month extension.
+Motorists attempting to make major repairs to a vehicle at the time of initial registration or registration renewal may apply for a six-month extension.
 However, a 30-day temporary tag may be your only option depending on your situation.
 Keep repair orders, parts orders, receipts, and other evidence that a vehicle is undergoing repairs at the time of registration or registration renewal.
 This documentation must be submitted along with a completed Ohio E-Check Exemption/Extension Application and a copy of the vehicle registration or title.

 Motorists may be eligible for a six-month hardship extension for vehicles that fail the Ohio E-Check test if the household's income falls within the income guidelines.
 To qualify for a hardship extension, the motorist must provide a completed Hardship Extension Application, a failed E-Check test, a written estimate for emission-related vehicle repairs, including diagnostic fees, in the amount of $75 or more, and meet the income guidelines below: